OpenTechSchool/datascience/content/_index.md

 Hello and welcome!
 You've found the website where [OpenTechSchool](http://www.opentechschool.org/)'s data science content will live.
 There isn't much here yet, but we do have a few things planned, including tutorials and projects that can be used by individuals and co-learning groups.
+Checkout [Contact](/datascience/contact) in the sidebar to see if there's an OTS data science co-learning group in your city.

 But wait!
 What is this thing we call *data science*?